Breast Augmentation Complications

 - Calcification around the implants

 - Unsatisfactory scars

-Get your recommended breast implant screenings at LJCSC
+Get your recommended breast implant screenings at LJC

-At LJCSC, we want you to enjoy beautiful results and peace of mind!
+At LJC, we want you to enjoy beautiful results and peace of mind!
 We now offer high-resolution ultrasound imaging to screen silicone breast implants.